How can managers best support employees’ mental health

 The COVID-19 pandemic fueled what some describe as a mental health crisis.
 Employers are in a strong position to help curb it.

-The author of "How can managers support employees’ mental health," is Patricia L. Haynes, Associate Professor of Health Promotion Sciences, University of Arizona.
-The article was first published in the Conversation, a network of not-for-profit media outlets that publish news stories written by academics and researchers.
+Patricia L. Haynes, the author of "How can managers support employees’ mental health," is an Associate Professor of Health Promotion Sciences, University of Arizona.
+The article was first published in The Conversation, a network of not-for-profit media outlets publishing news stories from academics and researchers.